oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/solvers/limited-memory-broyden-fletcher-goldfarb-shanno-algorithm.rst.txt

 ***********

 The limited-memory BFGS algorithm is a special case of an iterative solver.
-For parameters, input, and output of iterative solvers, see `Iterative Solver Computation <https://software.intel.com/en-us/daal-programming-guide-computation-6>`_.
+For parameters, input, and output of iterative solvers, see :ref:`iterative_solver_computation`.

 Algorithm Input
 ---------------